TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

 that way you will get a preview of how it is later rendered on the server.

-Using Docker, you will use the same set of tools locally in Docker that are being used on the documentation server docs.typo3.org to render the documentation.
+If you use Docker, you will use the same set of tools locally in Docker that are being used on the documentation server docs.typo3.org to render the documentation.

 Here, we will briefly also explain the other methods for rendering.

 .. important::

-   Please note that the **docker** method is currently the **recommended and fully supported** method.
-If you edit on Github directly, Github preview should also be sufficient for making small changes.
+   Please note that the **Local Editing and Rendering with Docker** is currently the **recommended and  fully supported** workflow.
+   If you edit on GitHub directly, GitHub preview should also be sufficient for making small changes.